fossabot/MetabolicAtlas/README.md

 $ wget http://v14.proteinatlas.org/download/transcript_rna_tissue.tsv.zip
 ```

-Unzip the files and place them in the `hma_backend/import/` folder.
+Unzip the files and place them in the `hma_backend/import/`
+folder.
+You will also need a file that maps ENSGIDs to HGNC symbols
+(which will be used as short_name for the ReactionComponents).
+Place
+it in the same folder.

 Next step is to spin up the containers.
 In the root directory, execute
 the following: